Who gets to run next?

-To make matters even more complex, the scheduler does not know much about the behavior of each process.
+To make matters even more complex, the scheduler does not know much about the behavior of each process and certainly has no idea of what the process will do in the future.
 As we saw earlier, some processes perform a lot of input/output operations but use little CPU time (examples are web browsers, shells and editors).
 They spend much of their time in the blocked state in between little bursts of computation.
 The overall performance of these I/O bound processes is constrained by the speed of the I/O devices.
 CPU-bound processes and spend most of their time computing (examples are ray-tracing programs and circuit simulators).
 Their execution time is largely determined by the speed of the CPU and the amount of CPU time they can get.

-To help the scheduler monitor processes and the amount of CPU time that they use, a programmable interval timer interrupts the processor periodically (typically 50 or 60 times per second).
+To help the scheduler monitor processes and the amount of CPU time that they use, a programmable interval timer interrupts the processor periodically (typically 100 times per second).
 This timer is programmed when the operating system initializes itself.
-At each interrupt, the operating system's scheduler gets to run and decide whether the currently running process should be allowed to continue running or whether it should be suspended and another ready process allowed to run.
-This is the mechanism used for preemptive scheduling.
+At each interrupt, the operating system’s scheduler gets to run and decide whether the currently running process should be allowed to continue running or whether it should be suspended and another ready process allowed to run.
+This is the mechanism that enables preemptive.

-Preemptive scheduling allows the scheduler to control response times by taking the CPU away from a process that it decided has been running too long.
-It has more overhead than nonpreemptive scheduling since it has to deal with the overhead of context switching processes instead of allowing a process to run to completion or until the next I/O operation or other system call.
+Preemptive scheduling allows the scheduler to control response times by taking the CPU away from a process that it decided has been running too long in order to let another process run.
+It incurs more overhead than nonpreemptive scheduling since it has to deal with the overhead of context switching processes instead of allowing a process to run to completion or run until the next I/O operation or other system call.
 However, it allows for higher degrees of concurrency and better interactive performance.

 The scheduling algorithm has the task of figuring out whether a process should be switched out for another process and which process should get to run next.
 The dispatcher is the component of the scheduler that handles the mechanism of actually getting that process to run on the processor.
 This requires loading the saved context of the selected process, which is stored in the process control block and comprises the set of registers, stack pointer, flags (status word), and a pointer to the memory mapping (typically a pointer to the page table).
 Once this context is loaded, the dispatcher switches to user mode via a return from interrupt operation that causes the process to execute from the location that was saved on the stack at the time that the program stopped running — either via an interrupt or a system call.

-In the following sections, we will cover a number of scheduling algorithms.
+In the following sections, we will explore a few scheduling algorithms.

 First-Come, First-Served Scheduling

-Possibly the most straightforward approach to scheduling processes is to maintain a FIFO (first-in, first-out) ready queue.
+Possibly the most straightforward approach to scheduling processes is to maintain a FIFO (first-in, first-out) run queue.
 New processes go to the end of the queue.
 When the scheduler needs to run a process, it picks the process that is at the head of the queue.
-The scheduler is non-preemptive.
+This scheduler is non-preemptive.
 If the process has to block on I/O, it enters the waiting state and the scheduler picks the process from the head of the queue.
-When I/O is complete and the process is ready to run again, it gets put at the end of the queue.
+When I/O is complete and that waiting (blocked) process is ready to run again, it gets put at the end of the queue.

-With first-come, first-served scheduling, a process with a long CPU burst will hold up other processes.
+With first-come, first-served scheduling, a process with a long CPU burst will hold up other processes, increasing their turnaround time.
 Moreover, it can hurt overall throughput since I/O on processes in the waiting state may complete while the CPU bound process is still running.
 Now devices are not being used effectively.
-For increasing throughput, it would have been great if the scheduler instead could have briefly run some I/O bound process that could request some I/O and wait.
-Because CPU bound processes don't get preempted, they hurt interactive performance because the interactive process won't get scheduled until the CPU bound one has completed.
+To increase throughput, it would have been great if the scheduler instead could have briefly run some I/O bound process so that could run briefly, request some I/O and then wait for that I/O to complete.
+Because CPU bound processes don’t get preempted, they hurt interactive performance because the interactive process won’t get scheduled until the CPU bound one has completed.